gitynity/nvim/README.md

+- packer plugin manager is used to install the plugins.

 - init.lua is the main file where we call all plugins at neovim startup.

 - lua directory contains individual plugin files and a file called plugins.lua.

 - plugins.lua tells packer to import the plugins from git.

 # Directory structure of .config/nvim: